R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 }
 ```

-At first we will be building and running our enclave in 'simulation' mode.
+At first we will be building and running our enclave in simulation mode.
 This does not require the platform
 hardware to support SGX.
 However, when we want to load either a debug or release build of the enclave we need
 to ensure the platform supports SGX.

-By adding the code below to the main method we can determine whether the platform can load 'debug' and 'release'
+By adding the code below to the main method we can determine whether the platform can load debug and release
 enclaves.
-This method reports the actual hardware status even if you are currently working with 'simulation'
+This method reports the actual hardware status even if you are currently working with simulation
 enclaves.

 If SGX is not supported the function throws an exception which describes the reason why.
 There are a number of